lsgs/redcap-locking-api/README.md

 ## Returned Data

-All API calls (*i.e.*, status, lock, unlock) return a set of the event/instrument/ instance combinations for the record/event/instrument/instance requested.
+All API calls (*i.e.*, status, lock, unlock) return a set of the event/instrument/instance combinations for the record/event/instrument/instance requested.
 For each combination the lock status is returned as follows:

 * **1**: Locked
 * **0**: Not locked (but form data exists)
 * **&lt;empty&gt;**: No data exists for form

 Note that this enables you to determine whether data has ever been entered for an instrument, which is not possible using the regular 'Export Records' or 'Export Reports' API methods. ;-) (Also note it is not possible to lock forms that have not yet had any data entry.)

 ### CSV Example